What Is Channel Management Software?

 The core purpose of channel management software is to increase productivity by managing a set of channel partners, which involves enabling, training and engaging partners in a better way to drive higher revenue at lower cost.

 With this in mind, it’s clear that any state-of-the-art channel management software must have a toolset that a supplier selling through the channel can use to recruit partners, train them and the drive demand generation activities using various integrated marketing tools.
 The channel management software system should also come with performance management tools for activities like lead management and deal registration, as well as incentives management tools like market development funds (MDF), co-op and rebates.

 The future of channel management software is quite exciting.
-ZINFI is the leader in the Unified Channel Management (UCM) segment and currently provides three core, completely integrated solutions: partner relationship management, partner marketing management and partner sales management.
+ZINFI is the leader in the Unified Channel Management (UCM) segment and currently provides three core, completely integrated solutions: partner relationship management, partner marketing management.

 Each of these solutions focuses on one or two core sets of activities.
 For example, the partner relationship management solution is focused on providing partners with the latest news about a supplier’s channel programs, its marketing and sales assets, and so on.
 This channel management tool also helps organizations manage the distribution of leads.
 On the other hand, a partner marketing management solution focuses primarily on generating demand by enabling partners with a set of integrated marketing tools.
 A partner sales management solution tends to focus on enabling partners to sell and close opportunities.